Posted On: Tuesday, July 16, 2019

-An experienced third-party provider can provide site surveys for rooms and buildings of all sizes, and for many different tool types – independent of the manufacturer.
+An experienced third-party provider can provide site surveys for rooms and buildings of all sizes, and many different tool types – independent of the manufacturer.
 These surveys can cover a wide range of measurements, including:

 Many facilities have multiple tools from multiple manufacturers.
 An experienced third-party survey provider will take the time to get to know the whole facility to understand what exactly is occurring.
-An OEM will be looking at a single data point for a single tool.
+An OEM will be looking at a single data point for a unique tool.
 An independent provider will survey across tool types and compare a single data point against multiple tool specifications.

 When a customer goes with an OEM survey and fails, the manufacturer is no longer liable to meet performance requirements.
 An experienced third-party provider will offer you the data and direction that you need to regain compliance.